-For further details on modifying an existing configuration and facts that you should be aware of before making any modifications, refer to Chapter 10.
+For further details on modifying an existing configuration and facts that you should be aware of before making any modifications, refer to Chapter 10, "Modifying the Configuration".

 8.1.3.
 Exiting the Configuration Program

 To leave the configuration program, select the option "Exit this program" from the Main Menu.